Zainul Abdin Farroque

-Zainul Abdin Farroque (জয়নুল আবেদীন ফারুক; born 10 December 1949) is a Bangladeshi politician from the Bangladesh Nationalist Party and a former member of parliament for Noakhali-2 and Noakhali-1.
+Zainul Abdin Farroque (জয়নুল আবেদীন ফারুক; born 10 December 1949) is a Bangladeshi politician from the Bangladesh Nationalist Party and a member of parliament representing Noakhali-2 constituency.
+Earlier he also represented Noakhali-1in Bangladesh Jatiya Sangsad.

 Early life

 Zainul Abdin Farroque was born on 10 December 1949.

 Career

 In 2009, Farroque was elected to parliament as an opposition member and appointed the opposition whip.
 On 6 July 2011 he was injured by members of the Bangladesh Police in an opposition demonstration near the Bangladesh Parliament.
 He sued the police officers involved and filled a 100 million taka lawsuit against the government.
 The case was dismissed after investigators submitted a Metropolitan Magistrate Mohammad Hasibul Haque blaming Farroque for the incident.

 Farroque was arrested on 3 July 2017 by the Bangladesh Police on cases that accused him of sabotage during protests against the government.
 He was granted bail on 6 September 2017 in two cases over protests against the Bangladesh Awami League government.
 He is an adviser to former prime minister and chairman of Bangladesh Nationalist Party, Khaleda Zia.